cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/03/24 Set up gcloud on Ubuntu
 * 2018/03/26 Installed Docker on Debian (Google Compute Engine) and Ubuntu (VirtualBox)
-* 2018/03/2 Attempted creation of Hadoop in Docker container on MacOS, Debian (Google Compute Engine) and Ubuntu (VirtualBox)
+* 2018/03/26 Attempted creation of Hadoop in Docker container on MacOS, Debian (Google Compute Engine) and Ubuntu (VirtualBox)
+* 2018/03/27 Installed Hadoop in Docker container on MacOS
+* 2018/03/27 Installed Hadoop on Ubuntu (VirtualBox)

 # Writing